 But hold on, these are mostly animal data, the effect of green tea is based on a larger body of evidence than coffee and cocoa.
 There is still a long way to go, to quote the authors of this review

 The effectiveness of polyphenols from these beverages as anti-cariogenic agents needs to be confirmed by larger in vivo studies carried out on different age-groups, and in different geographical areas.
-Further research on anti-cariogenic activity of cocoa, coffee, and tea could open a promising avenue of applications, since they are relatively safe, have taste and odor largely appreciated and could be used at a reasonable cost in the preparation of specific anti-cariogenic remedies.
+Further research on anti-cariogenic activity of cocoa, coffee, and tea could open a promising avenue of applications, according to the dentist in Perth, they are relatively safe, have taste and odor largely appreciated and could be used at a reasonable cost in the preparation of specific anti-cariogenic remedies, recommended by Orthodontists Melbourne.

 Hoping for chocolate tooth paste, and you?